adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* If the document being posted or any existing document do not have a Content-Type of "application/json", or if either document cannot be parsed as a JSON Object, the LRS MUST respond with HTTP status code ```400 Bad Request```, and MUST NOT update the target document as a result of the request.
+* If the document being posted or any existing document does not have a Content-Type of "application/json", or if either document cannot be parsed as a JSON Object, the LRS MUST respond with HTTP status code ```400 Bad Request```, and MUST NOT update the target document as a result of the request.